peterdalle/mij/Exercises/5-def.md

 ## Do this

+1. Look at this code.
+What value will it return?
+Think about it, then run the code to see if you were right.
+      ```py
+      def calculate_value(x, y):
+         new_value = x * y
+         return(new_value)

+      calculate_value(10, 5)
+      ```
-1. Create a function named `isprogrammer`
+2. Create a function named `isprogrammer`
       - the function should take an input variable named `interests`
       - the function should check if `interests` contain `programming` or `python`
       - the function should return `True` if `interests` contain these values, otherwise the function should return `False`
-2. Create the variable `myinterests` as a list with five of your interests
+3. Create the variable `myinterests` as a list with five of your interests
-3. Then write an if-statements that will show a message on the screen if you are a programmer, or a different message if you are not a programmer
+4. Then write an if-statements that will show a message on the screen if you are a programmer, or a different message if you are not a programmer

 ## References